RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 }
 ```

-For an entire module, however, the usual Typescript solution is to
+For an entire module, however, the usual TypeScript solution is to
 create a separate file with the extension `.d.ts`:

 ```ts